docker/docs/docker-for-windows/index.md

     >
     ```

-4. List containers with the `--all` option (becasue no containers are running).
+4. List containers with the `--all` option (because no containers are running).

     The `hello-world` container (randomly named, `relaxed_sammet`) stopped after displaying its message.
 The `ubuntu` container (randomly named, `laughing_kowalevski`) stopped when you exited the container.